-A survey carried out by TCS in 2011-2012 revealed that the younger generation in India prefer smartphones over television, when it comes to entertainment.
-Not just India, around the world, today more and more people are turning to their smartphones for entertainment, information and more, and one company that is making the most of this trend is 'ByteDance'.
-Founded in the year 2012, this technology company has developed many platforms for information, education, inspiration and more, and these platforms are being loved and used by people from all around the world.
-One of the most popular platforms developed by ByteDance being TikTok , which has over 800 million active users worldwide as on 2019.
+A survey carried out by TCS in 2011-2012 revealed that the younger generation in India prefers smartphones over television when it comes to entertainment.
+Not just India, around the world, today more and more people are turning to their smartphones for entertainment, information, and more, and one company that is making the most of this trend is 'ByteDance'.
+Founded in the year 2012, this technology company has developed many platforms for information, education, inspiration, and more, and these platforms are being loved and used by people from all around the world.
+One of the most popular platforms developed by ByteDance being TikTok, which has over 800 million active users worldwide as of 2019.

-In the current scenario, owing to the growing tension between China and many countries in the world, made in China products including apps are being boycotted by many countries like USA, UK, Australia, Philippines, Vietnam and India.
-Though the growing hate for China has led to ByteDance loosing many users, but form the startup point of view, ByteDance no doubt has done a commendable job, as it rose to be the 'World's most valuable startup', just within 8 years of its inception.
+In the current scenario, owing to the growing tension between China and many countries in the world, made-in-China products including apps are being boycotted by many countries like the USA, UK, Australia, Philippines, Vietnam, and India.
+Though the growing hate for China has led to ByteDance losing many users, but from the startup point of view, ByteDance no doubt has done a commendable job, as it rose to be the 'World's most valuable startup', just within 8 years of its inception.
 This article is a compilation of some important and fascinating facts and figures about ByteDance that you will love to know.

 |Parent Organization||ByteDance Ltd.|

-- Douyin is similar as Tiktok and is available in China.
+- Douyin is similar to Tiktok and is available in China.
 Douyin lets its users create short-form mobile videos.

 - Toutiao or Jinri Toutiao, ( meaning today's headlines) is one of the most popular content discovery apps of China.
 The company’s algorithm is designed to serve customized content to its users.

-- Tiktok – Similar as Douyin that operates in China, Tiktok is a platform that operates outside China.
-Tiktok lets its users create various interesting short lip sync, dance, comedy and other videos
+- Tiktok – Similar to Douyin that operates in China, Tiktok is a platform that operates outside China.
+Tiktok lets its users create various interesting short lip-sync, dance, comedy, and other videos

-- Lark – Collaboration and communication platform Lark makes work easy for a remote team through various features like messenger, video conferencing, cloud storage, calendar and online docs and sheets.
+- Lark – Collaboration and communication platform Lark make work easy for a remote team through various features like messenger, video conferencing, cloud storage, calendar, and online docs and sheets.

-Founder, Chairman and CEO of ByteDance, Zhang Yiming is an entrepreneur and philanthropist.
+Founder, Chairman, and CEO of ByteDance, Zhang Yiming is an entrepreneur and philanthropist.
 A Chinese national, Zhang Yiming, presently is 37 years old.
 He completed his graduation (software engineering) from Nankai University in Tianjin.
-Yiming’s personal wealth is estimated at $13 billion, which makes him the 9th richest man of China.
+Yiming’s personal wealth is estimated at $13 billion, which makes him the 9th richest man in China.

-ByteDance has acquired several companies till date –
+ByteDance has acquired several companies to date –

-- In November 2017, global news app News Republic, got acquired by ByteDance.
+- In November 2017, the global news app News Republic got acquired by ByteDance.

 - Musical.ly, (a lip-sync video making and sharing platform) is another major acquisition made by ByteDance in 2017.
 In 2018, ByteDance merged Musical.ly with TikTok.